NilPointer-Software/bdfd-wiki/src/bdscript/alternativeParsing.md

 # $alternativeParsing
-Changes the way how arguments are read.
+Changes the way how triggers are read.

 ## Usage
 ```